How Cold Is Too Cold for Dogs? Keep Your Furry Friends Safe This Winter

 There’s a reason they say dogs are a [person's] best friend.
-Millions worldwide attribute their furry friends to helping them through various physical and mental health conditions, from depression to anxiety.
+Millions worldwide attribute their furry friends to helping them through various physical and mental health conditions, from depression to anxiety to even dementia.
 Many even refuse to distinguish their dogs from their human family members, because they’re one and the same to them.

 That's why, with winter upon us, it's important to know how cold is too cold for dogs.